alessandrosp/shingiron/docs/_places/ciro.md

     when: 2021-11-06
     verdict: 3
   - author: Lorenzo
     content: Good Neapolitan-style margherita and marinara, at ¥1500 in total arguably the best value for money in Tokyo so far.
-(No members of the staff were killed for having a French fries pizza on the menu to write this review.)
+(No members of staff were harmed for having a French fries pizza on the menu.)
     when: 2021-11-06
     verdict: 3
 ---